There’s a story I’d like to tell you. Part of a story. Basically the latest chapter of one. Mine.

 But first, there’s something you need to know: I like people with stories.
 People who had to fight.
 And people who’s fight made them kind and compassionate.

 I look up to people who know about life’s ups and downs, it’s hidden valleys and treasures.
 People who only ever have a good time are suspicious to me.
-How would they relate to the many people suffering in this world?
+How would they relate to the many beings suffering in this world?
 They seem to be avoiding life in it’s full immenseness.
 Seem to avoid hardship and are not fully aware of what’s happening around them.

 People who think they are strong because they have never fallen have no idea about the strength of the people who get up and fight their demons every day.